Social facilitation: Learned drive hypothesis

 A further extension of the evaluation approach is the learned drive hypothesis, which was developed by Cottrell, Wack, Sekerak, and Rittle, and states that activation only increases when actors feel that the audience is capable of evaluating their performance.
 In other words, it implies that the cause of evaluation apprehension comes from a learned audience.
 They studied how a participant performed on well-learned tasks while in the presence of an audience focused on another event, and in the presence of an audience focused on the tasks being performed.
 They found that participants performing in the latter group, with the audience that was focused on what the participants were doing, largely gave dominant responses.

 Weiss and Miller furthered developed the evaluation approach by hypothesizing that activation only increases when the actors fear a negative evaluation.
 This theory suggests that activation increases when the audience or other competitors cause negative feelings, such as anxiety, in the actor.
 However, Good's development of evaluation apprehension takes the opposite approach, where he hypothesizes that activation increases when actors expect a positive evaluation.

 Because of the conflicting theories under the evaluation approach, there has been controversy over its reliability.
 A meta-analysis done by Bond found that even when individuals are in the presence of a non-visible or non-evaluative audience, activation still occurs for an increase in dominant responses.

-Social Orientation Theory
+Social orientation theory

-Social orientation theory of social facilitation suggests that people differ in their orientation toward social situations and that these individual differences predicts who will show social facilitation or impairment in performance.
+The social orientation theory of social facilitation suggests that people differ in their orientation toward social situations and that these individual differences predicts who will show social facilitation or impairment in performance.
 The theory states that individuals with positive orientation are more likely to display social facilitation effects whereas individuals with negative orientation are likely to experience impairment in performance.
 Those with positive orientation are individuals who are self confident and who react positively to challenges.
 The theory states that these individuals find "safety in numbers".
 On the other hand, individuals with negative orientation are defined by characteristics such as low self esteem, inhibited and feeling threatened by presence of other people.